Riot Games and Secret Cinema will launch Arcane as real-life narrative experience

 Three top investment pros open up about what it takes to get your video game funded.

 Riot Games and Secret Cinema will immerse players directly into the world of Arcane.
-Equipped with bespoke backstories and missions, the line between actors and audience will be blurred as players explore the dark and dangerous underworld and encounter its inhabitants—the strange, the sinister and sometimes even the friendly.
+Equipped with bespoke backstories and missions, the line between actors and audience will be blurred as players explore the dark and dangerous underworld and encounter its inhabitants — the strange, the sinister and sometimes even the friendly.
 Players will undertake perilous missions, evade the Piltover Enforcers, survive and thrive, with each choice impacting how the story ends.

 Brandon Miao, one of the creators at Riot Games, said in a statement, “For the launch of Arcane, we really wanted to find the right partner who shared our vision for bringing such a rich IP and to life in an interactive, immersive way.
 Bringing players new, authentic out-of-game experiences that tie back to the narrative of the show is a first for us, and something we are incredibly excited to share with players as we expand to entertainment.”